Mr-645/Assignment1/README.md

 ---

 ### Limitations of project and potential improvements
 It worked really well most of the time.
-The timing, and displaying values to the screen is perfect.
+The timing, and the aspect of displaying values to the screen is perfect.
 Unfortunately, sometimes a glitch happens when a button is pressed.
+It doesn't happen very often, but it's not very rare either.

-The glitch is: the microcontroller registers a hardware interrupt and flashes the LED for debounce indication, but it doesn't run the code in the function (refer to this time point).
+The glitch is: the microcontroller registers a hardware interrupt and flashes the LED for debounce indication, but it doesn't run the code in the function.

 I don't know how I'll implement an improvement to this system to sort out the glitch.